TRT in the UK

 Some of the problems that lead to low testosterone in women include:

-• Deficient adrenal glands
+- Deficient adrenal glands

-• Removal of the ovaries
+- Removal of the ovaries

-• Estrogen therapy
+- Estrogen therapy

-• Menopause occurring early
+- Menopause occurring early

 There are other possible causes of low testosterone in women, but these form the most commonly occurring causes.
-The tests and analysis that your doctor does will help to determine what the cause is and how best to address it.
+The tests and analysis that your doctor does will help to determine the cause and how best to address it.

 Treating Low Testosterone in Women

-Finally, there are over-the-counter options such as DHEA supplements, which helps to increase the production of testosterone in the body.
+Finally, there are over-the-counter options such as DHEA supplements, which help to increase the production of testosterone in the body.
 These are generally used in very mild cases for women that only need a very minor boost.

 You should always consult one of our specialist testosterone doctors as to which is the best path forward.
 However, with this knowledge as a starting point, you can start to ask your medical professional about which path is best for you and which treatment would be suitable for your situation.